The Internet’s loaded with cute photos of dogs sharing their owners’ ice cream. You may have even given your dog a lick at one point or another. But …

 While ice cream can be a safe treat, you want to watch how much you give your dog.
 Too much sugar in your dog’s diet can cause him to gain weight.
 It can also lead to health problems like …

 Different carbohydrates affect blood sugar differently.
-To determine the effect of the carbohydrates on blood sugar, people with diabetes look at 1 of 2 numbers.
+To determine the effect of carbohydrates on blood sugar, people with diabetes look at 1 of 2 numbers.

 Glycemic index (GI) – how much the food raises your blood sugar.
 The higher the number, the faster your blood sugar rises after you eat the food.
 A GI of 55 or less is low.